-- Sports In cricket:a.
-Either of the two sets of three stumps, topped by bails, that forms the target of the bowler and is defended by the batsman.b.
-A batsman's innings, which may be terminated by the ball knocking the bails off the stumps.c.
-The termination of a batsman's innings.d.
-The period during which two batsmen are in together.e.
-See pitch2.
+- Either of the two sets of three stumps, topped by bails, that forms the target of the bowler and is defended by the batsman.

-Origin: Middle English, from Old North French wiket, nook, wicket; see weik-2 in Indo-European roots
+- Middle English from Old North French wiket nook, wicket weik-2 in Indo-European roots

 From American Heritage Dictionary of the English Language, 5th Edition